• Skip to primary navigation

 Bedwetting is normal problem in kids but if not fix it can hurt Childs health.

-This alarm work good and it do not have bad side like medicine.
+This alarm works reliably and does not have side effects like medicine.

 Alarm wakes up both child and parents and then they can take child to toilet and change clothes before sleep again.